amaurybsouza/devops-cheatsheet/ansible-cheatsheet.md

 # Ansible Cycle
+Ansible is an open-source configuration management and automation tool that allows users to manage and deploy software applications and infrastructure at scale.
+It was created by Michael DeHaan in 2012 and is now maintained by Red Hat.

 ## Ansible Hosts
 The hosts file typically contains the IP addresses or hostnames of the remote machines, along with some configuration information, such as the username and password required for authentication.
 Ansible uses the information in the hosts file to connect to the remote machines, run commands, and apply configurations.